bytedance/sonic/README.md

 - modification: `Set()`, `SetByIndex()`, `Add()`

 ## Compatibility
-Sonic **DOSE NOT** ensure to support all environments, due to the difficulty of developing high-performance codes.
+Sonic **DOES NOT** ensure to support all environments, due to the difficulty of developing high-performance codes.
 For developers who use sonic to build their applications in different environments, we have the following suggestions:

 - Developing on **Mac M1**: Make sure you have Rosetta 2 installed on your machine, and set `GOARCH=amd64` when building your application.
 Rosetta 2 can automatically translate x86 binaries to arm64 binaries and run x86 applications on Mac M1.
 - Developing on **Linux arm64**: You can install qemu and use the `qemu-x86_64 -cpu max` command to convert x86 binaries to amr64 binaries for applications built with sonic.
 The qemu can achieve similar transfer effect to Rosetta 2 on Mac M1.